 Phonics at Selston Church of England

 At Selston C of E , phonics is used to teach pupils to read and spell words.
 Pupils in Reception and Year 1 have a 20 minute phonics session every day.
-In Year 2, phonics skills are consolidated and pupils then move into learning more complex spelling rules and conventions.
+In Year 2, phonics skills are consolidated and pupils then move into learning more complex spelling rules.